-Kootenay Savings Credit Union Notes to the Consolidated Financial Statements

-19. Related party transaction ons (Continued from prev vious page) Martin, Mark Apr 2016 - Apr 2022 Mark is a Project Management Consultant dealing with municipal regulation and land development, following a 20-year professional career with the City of Rossland.
-Contract implementation, administration, and follow up are his companies specialty.
-Mark orchestrated the major planning process of turning Rossland into a Mountain Resort Community with boundary expansion and updated legal framework.
-He has been a Credit Union Director for 18 years.
-Mark has been involved in many community organizations during the past 40 years from Emergency Services to local service organizations, keeping with the community spirit.
-Mark and his wife MaryEllen have two children, a daughter in - law and two grandchildren Morris, Owen Member & Community Relations Chair & Conduct Review Chair Apr 2019 - Current Owen has been a resident of the Kootenays and a member of KSCU for over 30 years.
+Morris, Owen Conduct Review Chair Apr 2019 - Current

+Owen has been a resident of the Kootenays and a member of KSCU for over 30 years.
 He has a Masters Degree in Business Administration and an undergraduate degree in Theology.
 As a younger person he flew jets in the Canadian Armed Forces and was a volunteer fire fighter with the Robson Fire Hall.
 He has taught Business, Marketing and Budgeting at Selkirk College.
 He enjoys serving his community and working on his hobby farm.

-Stephens , John Apr 2022 - Current John Stephens is a Professional Mechanical engineer who has been a KSCU member for over 40 years.
-He has owned and operated an engineering firm, Kootenay Columbia Ventures Corporation since 2011, providing specialized engineering services to industries in the Kootenays and abroad.
-John is active in his community having spent many years volunteering with Scouts Canada, Red Mountain Racers, Rossland Cooperative transportation society, Rossland Fall Fair, Friends of the Rossland Range and as a snow host at Red Mountain Resort.
+Stephens, John Apr 2022 - Current

+John Stephens has been a KSCU member for over 40 years.
+He has owned and operated an engineering firm, Kootenay Columbia Ventures Corporation from 2011 to 2021, providing specialized engineering services to industries in the Kootenays and abroad.
+John is active in his community having spent many years volunteering with Scouts Canada, Red Mountain Racers, Rossland Co-operative transportation society, Rossland Fall Fair, Friends of the Rossland Range and as a snow host at Red Mountain Resort.
 He has also been actively involved in various volunteer roles for Engineers and Geoscientists of BC and was the West Kootenay Branch Chair for several years.
 John has completed the Directors Education Program from the Institute of Corporate Directors, is a current member of that organization and is Chair of the Board of Columbia Power Corporation.

-Booth, Wendy Apr 2022 - Current Wendy has been a part of many boards, in various sectors; the Regional District of East Kootenay (RDEK) for 10 years, serving as Vice Chair for 6 years.
+Booth, Wendy Apr 2022 - Current Nominations & Elections Chair

+Wendy has been a part of many boards, in various sectors; the Regional District of East Kootenay (RDEK) for 10 years, serving as Vice Chair for 6 years.
 Columbia Basin Trust (CBT), both a director and Vice Chair, Past President and Executive member of the Union of British Columbia Municipalities (UBCM), Director of Columbia Basin Broadband Corporation (CBBC), appointed Public Director of the Fish and Wildlife Compensation Program (FWCP).
 Volunteer board positions include; Chair of the Columbia Valley Community Foundation (CVCF), Treasurer of Community Futures East Kootenay (CFEK) and Fraser Basin Council (FBC).
 She is a former owner of the white-water rafting company and has a Bachelor of Business Administration.
 She currently works as a consultant, providing guidance and direction to non-profits and community development projects.

+Brand, John

-Brand , John Apr 2022 - Current John has been a resident of Nelson's North Shore for over 40 years, a former Branch Manager of Kootenay Savings Credit Union, and has had a banking career of 45 years.
+Apr 2022 - Current

+John has been a resident of Nelson's North Shore for over 40 years, a former Branch Manager of Kootenay Savings Credit Union, and has had a banking career of 45 years.
 John has served directorships with The Nelson and District Chamber of Commerce, The Nelson Civic Theatre and continues to serve as a Nelson Rotarian.

 John and partner Ellie have two sons and four grandchildren that reside in the Kootenays.

-20. Capital management
+19. Capital management

 The Financial Institutions Act requires the Credit Union to maintain, at all times, a capital base which is adequate in relation to the business carried on.
 The level of capital required is based on a prescribed percentage of the total value of risk-weighted assets, each asset of the Credit Union being assigned a risk factor based on the probability that a loss may be incurred on the ultimate realization of that asset.
-Management considers capital to be comprised of the net assets of the Credit Union and all components of members' equity on the same risk weighted basis as is prescribed by the Financial Institutions Act and which amounts to \$102,366 as at December 31, 2022 (2021 - \$94,029).
+Management considers capital to be comprised of the net assets of the Credit Union and all components of members' equity on the same risk weighted basis as is prescribed by the Financial Institutions Act and which amounts to \$95,871 as at December 31, 2023 (2022 - \$94,545).

 The Financial Institutions Act regulations prescribe that the minimum required capital base ratio is 8%.
-As at December 31, 2022, the Credit Union has a capital base of 14.65%.
+As at December 31, 2023, the Credit Union has a capital to risk-weighted-assets of 15.23% (2022 - 14.65%).